-But, no matter the kind of user you are, not just any SD card will do.
-Choosing the best SD card isn't just a case of finding the one with the biggest numbers on it.
-These numbers are a good indicator of size and speed, even intended purpose.
-However, manufacturers often emphasize the best possible outcome, which means that real-world tests are a better indicator of how a card performs on a day-to-day basis.
+So, choosing the best SD card isn't just a case of finding the one with the biggest numbers on it.
+Although they are a good indicator of size and speed, even intended purpose, manufacturers also often emphasize the best possible outcome.
+That means that to find out exactly how a card performs on a day-to-day basis, you need to perform some real-world tests.

 Our stand-out best SD card is the Transcend SDXC UHS-II U3.
 With a Class 10, V90, U3 and UHS-II rating, we thought it would be fast enough to capture almost anything modern devices could throw at it, but we weren’t expecting the speed results we got.